-We have a new Graduate Profile that will have a greater emphasis placed on it for our Year 6 students.
-It will be used to grow, show, and acknowledge the individual student.
+Our Graduate Profile has a greater emphasis placed on it for our Year 6 students.
+It is used to grow, show, and acknowledge the individual student.
 Whether their time at Kamo Primary School has been 6 months or 6 years, equity as a graduate will be the emphasis.

 This Graduate Profile is based on our school's PRIDE Manaaki (Values) and encompasses aspects of, and acknowledgement of their wellbeing, their whakapapa, their learning and their appreciation of learning and creativity in their world.
 Combining these with our school PRIDE Manaaki (Values) recognises each student as an individual and celebrates who they are and what they have achieved in their time at Kamo Primary School.

-OUR STAFF FOR 2023
+OUR STAFF FOCI FOR 2024